Saturday, 7 July 2012

 Here the Hérault river lay like a sleeping serpent in a gorge whose scoured, rocky sides testified to the fearsome power of the water in flood.

 There was a beach near the bridge, dotted with bathers, and a snack bar which we did not stop at.
-Having crossed the bridge, the GR set off up the road, which clung to the side of the narrow gorge as if by magic with an almost vertical drop to the river.
+Having crossed the bridge, the GR joined the ascending road, which clung to the side of the narrow gorge as if by magic, with an almost vertical drop to the river.

 Fortunately there was a generous verge to walk on.
 As we went up, the gorge opened out and the GR was able to branch off on a lower path that took us initially to the ruined tower of the ninth-century abbey of Gellone, and then on towards the village of St-Guilhem-le-Désert, our destination for the day.